JuliaGeometry/DelaunayTriangulation.jl/docs/src/triangulations/lattice.md

 The blue edges show the interpretation of the ghost edges.

-An example of the four boundary case is below.
+An example of the single boundary case is below.

 ```julia
 tri = DT.triangulate_rectangle(a, b, c, d, nx, ny; single_boundary=true)